Means wins back home, Alberto 5 hits as Orioles rout KC 14-2

 TRAINER’S ROOM

 Royals: LHP Danny Duffy is expected to be reinstated from the 10-day injured list for Sunday’s start against the Orioles.
 Duffy has been on the IL since Aug.
 8 with a left hamstring strain.
 Duffy’s last rehab start was Aug.
 25 with Double-A Northwest Arkansas, and it was enough to convince him he’s ready.

 “That was a test, and I passed.
-I’m looking forward to sharpening a little bit more and getting that pitch count a little bit higher.”.
-SS Adalberto Mondesi may be activated Sunday as well when rosters can be expanded.
+I’m looking forward to sharpening a little bit more and getting that pitch count a little bit higher.” … SS Adalberto Mondesi may be activated Sunday as well when rosters can be expanded.
 Mondesi has been on the IL since July 17 with a left shoulder subluxation.

 UP NEXT